 Online Master’s in Software Engineering

-A student pursuing a master’s degree program, like the one offered at USC in Viterbi, would already have a bachelor’s degree and may take courses like database systems, software engineering, analysis of algorithms and artificial intelligence.
+A student pursuing a master’s degree program, like the one offered at USC, would already have a bachelor’s degree and may take courses like database systems, software engineering, analysis of algorithms and artificial intelligence.
 The graduate program at USC offers a degree in computer science with software engineering as its concentration.
 Carnegie Mellon University offers both a master’s degree and a certificate in software engineering program.
 Students learn through tools like online lectures, slides and DVDS.

 Specific Software Concentrations

 Software engineering is typically offered as a concentration in a computer-related degree program such as Information Technology.
 The advantage of taking software engineering as a concentration is that you’ll have a much broader area from which to choose when seeking employment.
 You’ll not only be knowledgeable in software engineering but also in fields such as computer engineering, computer science and computer programming.

 It’s fairly easy to find a software engineering graduate program that’s offered 100% online.
 Bachelor’s degree programs are also offered online but students may have to find internships as part of the curriculum requirements.
 Even if internships aren’t required, they can be beneficial in providing students with hands-on training and are also preferred by potential employers.

 The bachelor’s degree program at Florida Institute of Technology offers online courses and still provides both internship opportunities and opportunities to work in the school’s computer laboratories.
 FIT also offers cooperative education which allows the student to work in their chosen field while earning the degree.